Learn about the benefits of omega-3 — a polyunsaturated fat — and the roles fats play in a natural and effective heart-healthy diet.

 To Improve Heart Health, Look For Natural Sources of Omega-3s

 Part of the solution is to limit your omega-6 intake, as most Americans consume too much of this fatty acid.
 Another part of the solution is to seek out natural sources of omega-3s.
-Some of the richest sources of omega-3 benefits are cold-water fish (wild salmon, for example), flaxseed, and pumpkin seed oils, as well as dark leafy green vegetables.
+Some of the most plentiful sources of omega-3 benefits are cold-water fish (wild salmon, for example), flaxseed, and pumpkin seed oils, as well as dark leafy green vegetables.

 Of course, you could always add to your omega-3 intake by taking an omega-3 supplement.
 Look for a supplement that includes both EPA and DHA.
-DHA omega-3s offer essential benefits for the heart, and are vital for the brain and for vision.
+DHA omega-3s offer essential benefits for the heart, and are vital for the brain.
 EPA omega-3s also support the heart, as well as the rest of the body.
 I recommend algae or calamari oil supplements, which have higher DHA than most fish oils.
 Moreover, unlike some fish oils, these oils are sustainably sourced and do not have a fishy taste.

 Aside from Omega-3s, Seek Out Other Healthy Fats

 Wholesome fats you should eat in a heart-healthy diet include olives and olive oil, fatty fish, nuts and nut butters, flaxseed, soy, and avocados.
 I have already introduced you to polyunsaturated omega-3 and omega-6 fats.
 But in order to make sound decisions about the best fats to include in your heart-healthy diet, it’s helpful to know a little more about all three types of fats: saturated, monounsaturated, and polyunsaturated (omega-6 and omega-3 fats).